HaoGao/GlasgowHeart/machine-learning/Mechanics/readme.md

-This folder is organized based on publications
+This folder is organized based on publications.